sahashreyan/Covid-19-Vaccination-Slot-Finder/README.md

 ------------------

 **How to use**
->Use the state_id.csv file to find out your State Id.
+>Use the state_id.pdf file to find out your State Id.
 >Run the district_id.py and remember to put your respective State Id.
 This will show you all the districts of your State and their IDs.
 ---------------------------------------------------------------------------------------------------------------------------------------